estuary/flow/site/docs/overview/who-should-use-flow.md

 ### Efficient architecture

-Flow mixes a variety of architectural techniques to deliver great throughput, avoid latency, and minimize operating costs.
+Flow mixes a variety of architectural techniques to deliver high throughput, avoid latency, and minimize operating costs.
 These include:

 * Leveraging [reductions](../concepts/schemas.md#reductions) to reduce the amount of data that must be ingested, stored, and processed, often dramatically
 * Executing transformations predominantly in-memory